Donor Cycle FAQ

 How is this different from adoption?

 With egg donation, a woman may experience pregnancy and childbirth.
 If applicable, this also allows your husband, or male partner, to be the biological father to your child.
-In addition, as the gestational carrier, you will ensure that you have the proper prenatal care and nutrition to ensure, to the best of your ability, that you are doing everything in your power to provide the best environment for your embryos.

 How will I know if I’m ready?